 You can use POS software systems to manage quotes.
 There are many POS systems with quote management features that can run on multiple devices from desktops, laptops, smartphones, tablets, etc. With such systems, you can email or send quotes by mail.
 Additionally, sending price quotes to potential buyers can be done using any channel.

 What is quote management in POS?
 How to manage quotes?

-When it comes to the question of what quote management is, you need to understand its basics.
+Regarding the question of what quote management is, you need to understand its basics.

 The buyers want services and goods at the lowest rates in the markets.
 Fixing prices for products is not an easy job.
 Some goods and services are expensive and time-consuming to be able to enter the market.
 And determining good price points for these is tough.
-Hence, having quote management feature in POS is helpful for any business.
+Hence, having a quote management feature in POS is helpful for any business.